tremor-rs/tremor-www-docs/docs/development/issue-investigation.md

 ### `strace` (prod: Linux)

-`strace` is a tool that allows tracing sys calls in linux, it can be helpful to determine what system calls do occur during a observed issue.
+`strace` is a tool that allows tracing sys calls in Linux, it can be helpful to determine what system calls do occur during an observed issue.
 For example this can rule in our out specific kernel calls such as IO, muteness, threading, networking and so on.

 ### `websocat` (prod: nay)

-[`websocat`](https://github.com/vi/websocat) is a websocket client that can be used to interact with trmeors websocket onramp and offramp for testing.
+[`websocat`](https://github.com/vi/websocat) is a WebSocket client that can be used to interact with trmeors WebSocket onramp and offramp for testing.

 ## Methodology